EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 - gradually replacing usages, e.g. start with events appends and reads, keeping subscriptions on TCP client.
 Once that's settled, move the subscriptions code into gRPC.
 - removing TCP client package reference as the last step.

 You may also consider wrapping common logic into extension methods or repository classes.
-Then you can replace the inner implementations, keeping usages the same.
-It may be disputable if wrapping the client logic is the best practice, but it can certainly ease the migration effort.
+Adding a temporary wrapping layer lets us centralise and isolate the changes we'll be performing during the migration.
+Thanks to that, you can replace the inner implementations, keeping usages the same.
+Read more in Martin Fowler's article [An example of preparatory refactoring](https://martinfowler.com/articles/preparatory-refactoring-example.html).

 Sample wrapper for the TCP client may look, e.g.: